api3dao/vitepress-docs/docs/reference/airnode/next/concepts/authorizers.md

 it defines an array of objects that allow for ERC721 authorization on the same chain as the chain specified by the `id` field of the parent `chains` object.
-The object consists of two fields: `erc721s`, an array of ERC721 contract addresses, and `RequesterAuthorizerWithErc721`, the address of the `RequesterAuthorizerWithErc721` contract.
+The object consists of two fields: `erc721s`, an array of ERC721 contract addresses, and the conditionally optional `RequesterAuthorizerWithErc721`, the address of the `RequesterAuthorizerWithErc721` contract.
+This latter field can be omitted if there is an existing API3 `RequesterAuthorizerWithErc721` deployment for the given chain, in which case Airnode will default to this address.
+A full listing of deployments can be found [here](/reference/airnode/next/).
 In the example below, a request would be authorized on chain _2_ if the requester has deposited a token with the contract address `0x00bDB2315678afecb367f032d93F642f64180a00` to the `RequesterAuthorizerWithErc721` contract at address `0x999DB2315678afecb367f032d93F642f64180aa9`.
 If multiple ERC721 contracts are specified, the requester will be authorized if a token corresponding to _any_ of